supranational/filecoin_pc2/README.md

 sudo ./build/examples/identify
 ```

 This will show the NVMe disks (controllers) along with their addresses, which will resemble `0000:2c:00.0`.
 The address list in [src/column_reader.cpp](src/column_reader.cpp) must be updated to reflect the addresses that will be used.

+In addition, if you have a different number of drives than the reference configuration, then you must update `NUM_CONTROLLERS` in [/filecoin_pc1/src/sealing/constants.hpp](/filecoin_pc1/src/sealing/constants.hpp)

 **The drive configuration for PC2 must match PC1 for correct functionality.**